-The oscillator (XOSC) in this MCU is a Pierce oscillator that can accommodate a crystal or ceramic resonator.
+The oscillator in this MCU is a Pierce oscillator that can accommodate a crystal or ceramic resonator in either of two frequency ranges selected by the RANGE bit in the ICGC1 register.
 Rather than a crystal or ceramic resonator, an external oscillator can be connected to the EXTAL input pin.

-Refer to Figure 2-4 for the following discussion.
+Refer to Figure 2-5 for the following discussion.
 R_S (when used) and R_F should be low-inductance resistors such as carbon composition resistors.
-Wire-wound resistors and some metal film resistors have too much inductance.
+Wire-wound resistors, and some metal film resistors, have too much inductance.
 C1 and C2 normally should be high-quality ceramic capacitors that are specifically designed for high-frequency applications.

-R_F is used to provide a bias path to keep the EXTAL input in its linear range during crystal startup; its value is not generally critical.
-Typical systems use 1 M Ω to 10 M Ω .
-Higher values are sensitive to humidity, and lower values reduce gain and (in extreme cases) could prevent startup.
+R_F is used to provide a bias path to keep the EXTAL input in its linear range during crystal startup and its value is not generally critical.
+Typical systems use 1 M Ω to 10 M Ω Higher values are sensitive to humidity and lower values reduce gain and (in extreme cases) could prevent startup.

 C1 and C2 are typically in the 5-pF to 25-pF range and are chosen to match the requirements of a specific crystal or resonator.
-Be sure to take into account printed circuit board (PCB) capacitance and MCU pin capacitance when selecting C1 and C2.
-The crystal manufacturer typically specifies a load capacitance which is the series combination of C1 and C2 (which are usually the same size).
+Be sure to take into account printed circuit board (PCB) capacitance and MCU pin capacitance when sizing C1 and C2.
+The crystal manufacturer typically specifies a load capacitance which is the series combination of C1 and C2 which are usually the same size.
 As a first-order approximation, use 10 pF as an estimate of combined pin and PCB capacitance for each oscillator pin (EXTAL and XTAL).

-2.2.3 RESET
+2.3.3 RESET

-RESET is a dedicated pin with a pull-up device built in.
+RESET is a dedicated pin with a pullup device built in.
 It has input hysteresis, a high current output driver, and no output slew rate control.
 Internal power-on reset and low-voltage reset circuitry typically make external reset circuitry unnecessary.
 This pin is normally connected to the standard 6-pin background debug connector so a development system can directly reset the MCU system.
 If desired, a manual external reset can be added by supplying a simple switch to ground (pull reset pin low to force a reset).